-- Each department head or the fiscal officer prepares a Form 1 (the budget estimate) showing the amount of money required to operate the department in the next budget year. - The city fiscal officer prepares an estimate of revenues available for the budget year and an estimate of all other expenditures not covered under the departmental budgets. - The mayor meets with the department heads and the fiscal officer to review and revise the estimates. - The fiscal officer prepares a report for the mayor of estimated department budgets including expenses, revenues and projected cash for all municipal funds. - Next, the budget is submitted to the city council for action.
+- of money required to operate the department in the next budget year. - all other expenditures not covered under the departmental budgets. - • - es, revenues and projected cash for all municipal funds. - Next, the budget is submitted to the city council for action.